Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Backwards Compatibility

-Adding a new, dedicated License-Expression core metadata field and a top-level string value for the license key reserved for this purpose in the pyproject.toml [project] table unambiguously signals support for the specification in this PEP.
-This avoids the risk of new tooling misinterpreting a license expression as a free-form license description or vice versa, and raises an error if and only if the user affirmatively upgrades to the latest metadata version and adds the new field/key.
+Adding a new License-Expression Core Metadata field and a top-level string value for the license key in the pyproject.toml [project] table unambiguously means support for the specification in this PEP.
+This avoids the risk of new tooling misinterpreting a license expression as a free-form license description or vice versa.

-The legacy License core metadata field and the license key table subkeys (text and file) in the pyproject.toml [project] table will be deprecated along with the license classifiers, retaining backwards compatibility while gently preparing users for their future removal.
-Such a removal would follow a suitable transition period, and be left to a future PEP and a new version of the core metadata specification.
+The legacy deprecated Core Metadata License field, license key table subkeys (text and file) in the pyproject.toml [project] table and license classifiers retain backwards compatibility.
+A removal is left to a future PEP and a new version of the Core Metadata specification.

-Formally specifying the new License-File core metadata field and the inclusion of the listed files in the distribution merely codifies and refines the existing practices in popular packaging tools, including the Wheel and Setuptools projects, and is designed to be largely backwards-compatible with their existing use of that field.
-Likewise, the new license-files key in the [project] table of pyproject.toml standardizes statically specifying the files to include, as well as the default behavior, and allows other tools to make use of them, while only having an effect once users and tools expressly adopt it.
+Specification of the new License-File Core Metadata field and adding the files in the distribution is designed to be largely backwards-compatible with the existing use of that field in many packaging tools.
+The new license-files key in the [project] table of pyproject.toml will only have an effect once users and tools adopt it.

-Finally, while this PEP does propose PyPI implement validation of the new License-Expression and License-File fields, this has no effect on existing packages, nor any effect on any new distributions uploaded unless they explicitly choose to opt in to using these new fields while not following the requirements in the specification.
-Therefore, this does not have a backward compatibility impact, and in fact ensures forward compatibility with any future changes by ensuring all distributions uploaded to PyPI with the new fields are valid and conform to the specification.
+This PEP proposes PyPI implement validation of the new License-Expression and License-File fields, which has no effect on new and existing packages uploaded unless they explicitly opt in to using these new fields and fail to follow the specification correctly.
+Therefore, this does not have a backward compatibility impact, and guarantees forward compatibility by ensuring all distributions uploaded to PyPI with the new fields conform to the specification.

 Security Implications